 At first, let’s see some general information about Nagle’s Algorithm and why it is useless to many –

 Despite the convenience it provides, Nagle’s Algorithm has failed to impress most users.
 People who are involved in networked video games suffer from this algorithm the most as the games are effective only when the data transfers without any delays.
 Once you disable this, there will be no stuttering time delay while playing multiplayer games on a network.

-Why you should disable Nagle’s Algorithm on Windows 10?
+Why you should disable Nagle’s Algorithm on Windows 11 or 10?

 If you want the data to flow freely through your network, it is vital to disable Nagle’s Algorithm.
 Doing so will help in fasten network, and evade the lower gaming ping/latency.
 Before learning to enable and disable Nagle’s algorithm, it is important to understand the NIC Interface.